Home / AP Statistics 1.4 Representing a Categorical Variable with Graphs Study Notes

 Step 3: Draw a circle and divide into slices of 144°, 120°, and 96°.

-Interpretation: The pie chart emphasizes that Online learning is the most preferred mode (40%), while Hybrid is the least (26.7%).
+Interpretation: Online learning is the most preferred mode (40%), while Hybrid is the least (26.7%).
+The chart shows a clear preference for Online over other modes.

 A survey recorded favorite drink preferences (Tea, Coffee, Juice) among 20 boys and 20 girls.
 The results are: Boys → Tea (6), Coffee (8), Juice (6); Girls → Tea (10), Coffee (5), Juice (5).
 Construct a segmented bar chart to compare preferences.